At the 3D Print Canal House, we offer you the possibility to learn more about the project and to speak

 Choose the one for you:

 Receive VIP invitations to all special events and an invitation for two private views and tours (you can bring up to 10 people).

-Receive invitations for two private views and lectures and get a unique signed 3D printed house scale 1:100
+Receive invitations for two private views and presentations and get a unique signed 3D printed house scale 1:100

 Contact email@example.com mentioning the type of friend you would like to become, and your: